-DS 7 Crossback E-TENSE practicality & boot space
+DS 7 Crossback E-TENSE boot space & seating

 There's no loss of boot space compared to the petrol or diesel Crossback, so the DS 7 E-TENSE is still a good choice for hauling passengers and luggage